PHPUgly/podcast/shows/ep1/README.md

 * We spend some time talking about the goals of this podcast, which frankly isn't that much.
 * Drinking and coding
 * The new sub reddit PHP LOL
-* Discussion around Laravel Spark and the decission to charge for it.
+* Discussion around Laravel Spark and the decision to charge for it.
-* New Braintree intergration into Laravel Cashier
+* New Braintree integration into Laravel Cashier
 * New communication app called [Wired](https://wired.com)